ballerina-platform/module-ballerinax-activemq.driver/README.md

 The ActiveMQ Driver library is one of the external library packages of the <a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.

-This Package bundles the latest ActiveMQ driver so that JMS connector can be used in ballerina projects easily.
+This Package bundles the latest ActiveMQ client so that JMS connector can be used in ballerina projects easily.

 ## Build from the source